ArturoCode/arturocode/README.md

 <img src="./img/arturocode_github.png"/>

 🌱 I’m currently studying my final year of Web Development.
 I have also attended courses of technology platforms such as OpenWebinars and Platzi.
-In addition, I'm a Systems & Networks Technician and have worked in companies such as AlcabaBC and Serconi offering IT advice and technical support.
+In addition, I'm a Systems & Networks Technician and have worked in companies such as AlcalaBC and Serconi offering IT advice and technical support.

 🔭 I use languages and frameworks like JavaScript, PHP, HTML, CSS and Symfony and now I'm currently learning some new programming lenguages and frameworks such as React, Angular & Vue before doing my internship.